cisagov/prescup-web/prescup20/Rules.md

 3. Detailees to an external department can represent their home or detailed department.
 For example, a member of the Coast Guard detailed to DoD's US Cyber Command can be on a DoD or a DHS team.

 4. Team members must be government civilian employees or military service members.
-Government contractors are **NOT** allowed to participate in the 2019 President's Cup.
+Government contractors are **NOT** allowed to participate in the 2020 President's Cup.

 ## Time and Challenge Submission Restrictions

-1. During the qualification rounds, individual competitors and teams have **8 hours** to complete as many challenges as they can.
+1. During the qualification rounds, teams have **8 hours** to complete as many challenges as they can.
+Individuals have **4 hours** per track to solve as many challenges as they can.

-2. In the event of a tie, cumulative time within the Gameboard (calculated based on the sum of time used for each challenge) will be used as the tiebreaker.
-The fastest cumulative time wins the tie.

-3. Individual competitors and teams are limited to **two** submission attempts for each challenge.
-Pass/Fail feedback is provided following each submission.
+2. In the event of a tiebreaker, the "Cumulative Time" figure will be used to determine who moves on to the Final Round.
+The Cumulative Time is the total time spent in challenges successfully solved.
+This is calculated using a timer specific to each challenge on your game board.
+When you start a challenge, the timer starts.
+When you successfully solve a challenge, your score and cumulative time are updated.

+3. Correct answers will vary based on the challenge format and the questions being asked.
+Please refer to each challenge description which will clearly articulate the format of the answer.

 ## Registration

-1. For teams: Starts at 9:00 AM on September 16 2019 and ends at 5:00 PM EDT on September 27

-2. For individuals: Starts at 9:00 AM on September 16 2019 and ends at 5:00 PM EDT on October 11

-3. Participation in the President's Cup will be closed after these dates/times.
+For teams and individuals: Starts at 9:00 AM on July 27, 2020 and ends at 5:00 PM EDT on August 28, 2020.
+Participation in the President's Cup will be closed after these dates/times.